Lev Sedov: Death

 After an acute attack of appendicitis in February 1938, Mark Zborowski, an NKVD agent who had posed as Sedov's comrade and friend, arranged to take him to a private clinic instead of a Paris hospital.
 At the same time, Zborowski notified the NKVD that Sedov had been transported under an assumed name to the Clinique Mirabeau, which was operated by a White Russian with connections to Soviet intelligence, who performed an appendectomy.
 Complications set in after the operation, but Sedov apparently received no further treatment.
 He was later taken to a Paris hospital, where he died.

-Some historians who have analyzed the matter believe Sedov was murdered by agents of Stalin who were in Paris watching him, either while in hospital or by poisoning him, causing his condition.
+Some historians who have analyzed the matter believe Sedov was murdered by agents of the Soviet State who were in Paris watching him, either while in hospital or by poisoning him, causing his condition.
 In 1994, Pavel Sudoplatov, a lieutenant general in the NKVD who at that time was in charge of planning assassinations abroad, including the one of Sedov's father, claimed in his memoirs, Special Tasks, that Soviet agents played no part in his death.
 In 1956, Zborowski had testified before a United States Senate subcommittee that he had contacted the NKVD to report that Sedov had entered the clinic, and then to confirm his death.

 Sedov's grave is in Cimetière de Thiais, south of Paris.